canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 ###### Remediation:

-Edit the kubelet configuration file /var/snap/k8s/common/args/kubelet on each worker node and set the argument --feature- gates=RotateKubeletServerCertificate=true on each worker node.
+Edit the kubelet configuration file /var/snap/k8s/common/args/kubelet on each worker node and set the argument --feature-gates=RotateKubeletServerCertificate=true on each worker node.

 Restart the kubelet service.